Wayne County 4-H Dairy Department

 - Dairy Resource Handbook (127R) - This one-time purchase contains essential subject matter information for members taking a market beef, beef breeding, beef feeder or dairy beef feeder project.
 An excellent resource for skillathons!

-- Dairy Cow Project and Record Book (126) - Complete this required project book every year a beef project is taken.
+- Dairy Cattle Project and Record Book (126) - Complete this required project book every year a beef project is taken.
 This streamlined version of four previously separate publications allows for multiple projects and can be used by members at all levels.
 Use with 127R Dairy Resource Handbook.

 - Dairy Cow Record Keeping Excel File (Microsoft Excel File will download to your computer)